Parliament

 3 min

-PalmThe plenary session of the Balearic Parliament ended without surprises, rejecting the government's spending cap, despite last-minute attempts to reach an agreement with Vox and the last-minute appeal from the Minister of Economy, Antoni Costa, who called on the "responsibility" of the members of parliament from all parties, ultimately accusing them of failing to help ensure that citizens "have the budget they deserve."
-With this setback from all groups in the Chamber, including the investiture partner, the government will be forced to extend the 2025 budget, a situation the PSIB (Socialist Party of the Balearic Islands) has described as a "blockade."
+PalmThe plenary session of the Catalan Parliament ended without surprises and rejected the government's spending cap, despite recent attempts to reach an agreement with Vox and despite the so-called in extremis The Minister of Economy, Antoni Costa, appealed to the "responsibility" of the members of parliament from all parties, ultimately accusing them of failing to help ensure that citizens "have the budget they deserve."
+With this setback from all groups in the Parliament, including the investiture partner, the Executive will be forced to extend the 2025 budget, a situation the PSIB (Socialist Party of the Balearic Islands) has described as a "blockade."
 In fact, the Socialist spokesperson, Iago Negueruela, demanded during the question period that President Marga Prohens call early elections.
-The plenary session served to once again stage the utter chaos between the PP and Vox parties, with constant recriminations and cross-accusations of being "liars," to the point that at the end of the session, Manuel Cañadas displayed an image of Pinocchio during the speech by the PP's parliamentary spokesperson, Sebasti.
-Councilor Antoni Costa defended the proposed new spending ceiling with great conviction, asserting that with an increase of 361 million euros compared to the previous year, it would allow them "to approve a budget that reflects the current reality.
-The Islands are the fastest-growing region in terms of population, which puts significant pressure on services immediately," he said, addressing all the political groups.
+The plenary session served to once again stage the utter chaos between the PP (People's Party) and Vox, with constant recriminations and cross-accusations of "liars," to the point that at the end of the session, Manuel Cañadas displayed an image of Pinocchio during the speech by the PP's parliamentary spokesperson, Sebastià Sagre.

-He also took the opportunity to highlight the government's actions, "with tax cuts for the people here, benefiting more than 20,000 families.
-And people under 30 who haven't paid a single euro to buy their apartments," asking the parliamentary groups to support it.
+He also took the opportunity to highlight the government's actions, "with tax cuts for local residents, benefiting over 20,000 families.
+And people under 30 haven't paid a single euro to buy their apartments," in addition to urging the parliamentary groups to support the spending cap.

 stats